What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 How Do Bed And Breakfasts Make Money?

 Apart from hosting guests, a bed and breakfast could make money in a variety of ways.
-Some offer lunch or dinner at an extra charge, some host activities (such as guided hikes, wine tasting or city tours), some earn commission by recommending their guests to local tour operators or taxi drivers.
+Some offer lunch or dinner at an extra charge, some host activities (like guided hikes, wine tasting or city tours), some earn commission by recommending their guests to local tour operators or taxi drivers.
 Overall, monetization methods/options come down to the host’s creativity and the available opportunities based on the location.
 Hosts can advertise on booking sites like Agoda.com without incurring prohibitive marketing fees.

 Are Bed And Breakfasts Profitable?